 • Ongoing maintenance: As your app grows, keeping all your unit tests up to date can become time-consuming.

 By now, you have read the basics of unit testing and how it handles individual components function properly.
-Next, let’s explore integration testing in Angularjs, where multiple components come together.
+Next, let’s explore integration testing in Angular, a crucial part of Angular development services where multiple components come together.

 Integration testing with Angular